Feeling off usually isn’t a mystery—it’s boredom disguised as confusion.

 - Share the unique things you tried daily.
 Make it fun.

-- Remember your “why”: Reconnect with your reasons for starting this challenge.
+- Remember your “why”: Reconnect with the reasons that motivated you to start this challenge.

-Documenting Your New Experiences
+Tracking Your New Experiences

 Tracking isn’t just about crossing off days on a calendar.
 It’s about reflection and growth.